hydrationdynamics/flardl/README.md

 request-queue depth, across all servers, just high enough to saturate the total downloading bit rate.
-On startup, _flardl_ launches requests at all servers the most-likely per-file rate at saturation, up to some maximum permissible per-server queue depth $D_{\rm max_{i}}$ (set either by guess or by previous knowledge of individual servers).
-As transfers are completed, _flardl_ estimates the depth at which saturation was achieved (totalled over all servers), and updates its estimate of the achievable line bit rate and the most-likely per-file return rate on a per-server basis.
+On startup, _flardl_ launches requests at all servers the most-likely per-file rate at saturation, up to some maximum total per-server queue depth $D_{\rm tot}}$ (set either by guess or by previous knowledge of individual servers).
+That most-likely per-file rate is the rate at which a modal-size file gets transmitted at the saturated maximum permissible bit rate, achieved at saturation across an unknown number of requests.
+The expectation value of that initial rate is

+$$
+    k_{\rm init} = S^{\prime} B_{\rm max} / D_j
+$$

+where

+- $S^{\prime}$ is the modal file size for the collection,
+- $B_{\rm max}$ is the maximum permitted download rate,
+- and $D_j$ is the server queue depth at launch.

+As transfers are completed, _flardl_ estimates the queue depth at which saturation was achieved (totalled over all servers), and updates its estimate of $B_{\rm eff}$ over all servers at saturation from the network interface statistics and the critical queue depth and modal per-file return rate on a per-server basis.
 These values form the bases for launching the remaining requests.
 The servers with higher modal service rates (i.e., rates of serving crappies) will spend less time waiting and thus stand a better chance at nabbing an open queue slot, without penalizing servers